top of page

 Targeted Sediment Reduction on Fish Creek

 Fish Creek is the largest sediment contributor to Chequamegon Bay.
-The Burke Center is leading a long-term effort funded by the federal Great Lakes Restoration Initiative (GLRI) to restore this system for current and future generations.
+The Burke Center’s Associate Director Matt Hudson leads a long-term effort funded by the federal Great Lakes Restoration Initiative (GLRI) to dramatically reduce sediment to Fish Creek and restore this important waterway for current and future generations.

 Video produced in August 2023 by the Mary Griggs Burke Center for Freshwater Innovation at